 - Indoors: Mask use is recommended for people who are not fully vaccinated including students, teachers, and staff.
-Children under 2 years of age should not wear a mask. - Outdoors: In general, students or staff do not need to wear masks outdoors, including during outdoor physical education classes or school sports except during days 6-10 after completing a 5-day isolation or quarantine.
-However, schools may encourage the use of masks during outdoor activities that involve sustained close contact with other individuals or during periods of high community transmission.
+Children under 2 years of age should not wear a mask. - Outdoors: In general, people do not need to wear masks when outdoors.
+However, particularly in areas of substantial to high transmission, CDC recommends that people who are not fully vaccinated wear a mask in crowded outdoor settings or during activities that involve sustained close contact with other people who are not fully vaccinated.